overwolf/overwolf.github.io/docs/api/overwolf-games-events-lol.md

 {"team":"Chaos","champion":"Kayn","skinId":"0","summoner":"erikolo878"}]"}
 ```

-And finally, we will parse the string and get a Json array with the teams:
+And finally, we parse the string and get a Json array with the teams:

 ```javascript
 var teams = JSON.parse(decoded);